Total pageviews

 Sterling silver ladies' ring set with 43x32 mm (1.69x1.26") stabilized, oval Kingman turquoise.

-This unusual six-prong silver-and-turquoise ring, which is rich in symbolism, honors the sacred waters of the NORTH AMERICAN GREAT LAKES and the legendary 600-years lasting, eastward migration that eventually led the Anishinaabe Peoples to their vast borders.
+This unique six-prong silver-and-turquoise ring, like all of my jewelry, serves as a teaching tool and is not available for purchase.
+The ring, rich in symbolism, pays tribute to the sacred waters of the NORTH AMERICAN GREAT LAKES and the legendary 600-year eastward migration that ultimately brought the Anishinaabe Peoples to their expansive territories.

 For six centuries or more, the Great Lakes have been the home of the Gichi Gami Anishinaabeg (the Ojibwe Peoples of the Great Lakes), who descend from the great Wabanaki Nation of the Eastern seaboard.
 Because the lakes and adjacent rivers and streams in the Great Lakes territory are rich in fish, these waters have been bountiful sources of food for the Gichi Gami Anishinaabeg ever since.